 Whether you're looking for a uniquely beautiful name for your little one or simply want to learn more about Nordic names, one thing's for sure: there's a beautiful Finnish girl name out there just waiting to inspire you!

-Many popular Finnish girl names are just as distinctive as the local language.
+Many popular Finnish names are just as distinctive as the local language.
 Others, by contrast, will sound more familiar.
-That's because many common Finnish girl names derive from Christian, Greek, Roman and Germanic traditions.
+That's because many common Finnish female names derive from Christian, Greek, Roman, and Germanic traditions.

-This article will introduce you to some of the most popular Finnish girl names and the meaning behind them.
-We will also list some older, more traditional Finnish girl names and look at beautiful Finnish girl names inspired by nature.
-Let's dive in!
+This article will introduce you to some of the most popular Finnish girl names and their meanings.
+We will also list some older, more traditional names and look at beautiful names inspired by nature.

-If you want to find all the most popular Finnish girl names neatly listed in one place, get your hands on an almanac!
-The most common Finnish girl names all have their own name days which are listed in the official Finnish almanac.
+The most common Finnish female names all have their own name days which are listed in the official Finnish almanac.
 To keep the names relevant, the almanac is updated every five years.Aino

-The name Aino is a good example of an old Finnish girl name which has gained new popularity in recent years.
+The name Aino is a good example of an old Finnish name that has gained new popularity in recent years.

 The name is prominently featured in Kalevala, the Finnish national epic, which was first published in 1849.
 Aino was also the first name with full Finnish origins to appear in the Finnish almanac.Eevi